-On Windows 11, there’s an updated version of File Explorer that moves aways from the ribbon menu in favor of a more minimalistic menu with basic commands.
+On Windows 11, you have a new version of File Explorer that moves away from the ribbon menu in favor of a more minimalistic menu with basic commands.
 As a result, some settings are now more difficult to find, such as the option to show hidden files.

 In this guide, you will learn the steps to show hidden files, folders, and drives in the File Explorer app for Windows 11.